 If you are paying attention, for example, you could take advantage of any earnings winners like these before the rest of the trading world is awake.
 It could be a surprise you’ve come across in the early morning hours, or when everyone else is having dinner with the family, letting you make some quick cash on a short sell;** or it could be a surprise reaction to earnings.
 You could short a stock on relevant news in extended trade and then buy it back in the morning when it’s down below what you originally bought it for.

-Trading after hours gives us the advantage in these cases.
+Trading after hours can offer us the advantage in these cases.

 It also represents risk, if you’re not paying attention to the right things.

 Take all the people who lost big on Chipolte in 2015.
 It’s hard to feel bad for them because they weren’t paying attention, but if you’re just starting out let this be a cautionary tale, because after hours trading doesn’t suffer fools.

 Rumors that Chipolte stock had hit its bottom and would start rebounding right before an earnings call caused stocks to shoot up 10%, but only a minute later it fell 50 points.
 Riding this roller coaster is tricky, but the lesson is to not act on the first media report you read: If there’s an earnings call, you need to listen to what the executives are saying, because this swings stock prices almost as quickly as they get a sentence out.

 Stocks that are flying high can fall just as big—and fast—when earnings are reported or major moves are made that are considered negative.